1962 Alaska gubernatorial election

 The 1962 Alaska gubernatorial election took place on November 6, 1962, for the post of Governor of Alaska.
 Incumbent Democratic governor William A. Egan was re-elected, defeating Republican challenger and former governor of Alaska Territory Mike Stepovich.
 In the primary elections, Egan defeated George Byer and Warren A. Taylor, while Stepovich defeated Howard Wallace Pollock and Jack Coghill.

+Candidates

+The following candidates appeared on the primary election ballot: